 Frits coordinates ROBS4CROPS (H2020 project) and leads Digitale Twin Strokenteelt (national project).
 He also leads development of the N sidedress application for potatoes on Akkerweb.
 Further, he has participated cq. participates in national projects, including Digital Future Farm, HIP, NPEC and Towards Precision Agriculture 2.0, as well as in EU-funded projects, including ANTARES, AUDITOR, CATCH-C, DockWeeder, GALIRUMI, IOF2020, SEAMLESS, Smart-AKIS, and VALERIE.

 Frits is a member of the AgroFoodRobotics group in Wageningen.
+He is an editor of Precision Agriculture.
 He is active in the Agronomy Society of America, where he has chaired the section on Climatology and Modeling and has been an editor of Agronomy Journal for eight years.